UoB-COMSM0166/2025-group-21/README.md

 </div>

-Since this is a game design project, we have focused our stakeholders primarily on the Player.
-The key interactions center around how the player engages with the game system and their environment, ensuring an immersive and enjoyable gaming experience.
+As this is a game design project, our primary stakeholder is the **Player**.
+The core interactions focus on how the player progresses from entering the game, navigating menus, engaging in gameplay, and upgrading abilities in the shop.
+The system ensures an immersive and rewarding experience across these stages.

 **Actor:** Player

-Description: The player interacts with the game system in several ways to engage in gameplay, earn rewards, and track progress.
+Description: The player interacts with the system through multiple phases: starting with a guided tutorial, exploring menu functions, playing the game, and utilizing post-game features like score tracking, ability upgrades, and leaderboard comparison.
+These interactions support gameplay progression, reward accumulation, and customization.

 **Flow of Events**:

-- The player selects “Start Game” from the main menu
+- The player selects "Enter Game" to begin.

-  If it's the first time playing, the system offers an option to “View Tutorial” to explain basic controls and mechanics.
+- If this is the first session, the system automatically launches a Tutorial, introducing core mechanics and basic controls.
+- After the tutorial, the player accesses the Main Menu, which includes options to:
+  - Adjust Settings (e.g., volume, difficulty, key bindings);
+  - View Tutorial again;
+  - Log in with a username;
+  - Access the Shop.

-- During gameplay, the player controls the character to navigate and complete objectives
+- Within the Shop, the player can:

-  The system supports Easy Character Control to ensure smooth gameplay.
+  - Upgrade Abilities, such as flying, shielding, or projectile attacks;
+  - View Inventory to browse current equipment or owned items.

-- The player can Pause/Resume the game at any time to manage their session.
+- The player enters the Gameplay Phase, where they can:
+  - Pick Up Life to extend their survival;

-- As the player progresses, they earn coins through in-game achievements
+  - Earn Coins through in-game performance;

-  Coins can be used to Upgrade Character, which includes purchasing Outfits and Tools.
+  - Use Abilities to enhance gameplay;
+  - Pause/Resume the Game at any time.
+- When the game is paused, a semi-transparent menu is displayed with the following options:
+  - Return to Game, with a 3-second Countdown before resuming;
+  - Access Shop during pause;
+  - Adjust Settings;
+  - View Inventory.
+- Upon losing all lives, the system transitions to the Game Over screen, where the player can:
+  - Retry the Game;
+  - View Statistics to review performance;
+  - Store the Score under their Username for record-keeping;

-- The player can access the Leaderboard to compare their scores with other players
+  - View Leaderboard to compare with others;

-  The system retrieves and displays top scores, motivating competition.
+  - Access the Shop to upgrade or manage rewards.

 **Preconditions**:

-  - The game must be installed and running.
+  - The game is properly installed and running;
-  - The player must have access to the necessary controls and menu options.
+  - The player has access to all necessary input controls and menu interfaces;
+  - Internet connection is available for login and leaderboard functionality.

 **Postconditions**:

-  - The player successfully engages in the game, accumulating rewards and tracking progress.
+- The player completes a full game loop, from tutorial to gameplay and post-game actions;

-  - Game states, scores, and upgrades are saved for continuity.
+- Game state, including score, coins, upgrades, and settings, is saved correctly;

+- The player’s progress and customizations persist across future sessions.

 **Key Scenarios**:

-  - A new player starts the game for the first time and completes the tutorial.
+  - A new player launches the game for the first time, completes the tutorial, and explores menu options;
-  - A returning player continues their progress and upgrades their character.
+  - A returning player logs in, recovers their previous coin balance, and upgrades abilities;
+  - During gameplay, the player picks up life and earns coins to enhance performance;
-  - A competitive player checks the leaderboard to compare scores.
+  - After a session ends, the player stores their score and checks the leaderboard;
-  - A player pauses and resumes the game during play.
+  - The player pauses mid-game and resumes later using the countdown feature;
+  - The player can access the shop from the menu, during pause, or after a game ends to upgrade abilities;
+  - In-game events allow the player to dynamically collect life and coins.

 **Subflows**

-  - If the player does not have enough coins to upgrade their character, the system prompts them to earn more.
+  - If the player lacks sufficient coins to upgrade in the shop, the system prompts them to earn more through gameplay;
+  - If the login attempt fails, the system offers options to retry or proceed as a guest;
-  - If the player disconnects during gameplay, the system ensures progress is saved automatically.
+  - If the player enables infinite mode or changes control bindings, the settings are applied instantly and saved automatically.

 # 4. Design
 ### Class Diagram